How to create a Power BI Heatmap

 • In the above picture, the areas with more earthquakes are highlighted in red, while the areas with fewer earthquakes are highlighted in blue.

-• Although we can differentiate between the places with different earthquake frequencies, it is still not that eye-catching.
+• Although we can differentiate between places with different earthquake frequencies, it is still not that eye-catching.

 • So, to improve the heatmap, go to the Format option in the Visualization panel and change the renderer type to Heat.